 Been thinking about your career goals lately?
 That’s great!
 Obviously, it is important to know what you want to accomplish.
 However, that alone is not enough.
-There are other factors you must consider which will impact your chances for success.
+Many other factors can impact your chances for success and must also be considered.
 Fortunately, the “SMART” approach can help you do this.
 SMART will help ensure you have looked at your goal from all the right angles and asked all the right questions.
 So, what exactly is SMART?

 SMART is a goal-setting concept introduced back in the early 1980s.
 Although it has been around a while, it is far from obsolete.
 In fact, it is still quite popular today.
 Why?
 Because it is a simple, easy-to-understand, and common-sense approach.
 You may come across variations of the SMART model, however, at its core, the basic concepts are the same.

 Developing and evaluating goals using the SMART approach helps to ensure they are Specific, Measurable, Attainable, Relevant, and Time-Based.

 Let’s see how SMART might work in the real world.
 For example, suppose you decide to pursue a particular career field.
 After researching the educational requirements required for a job in that field, you learn a bachelor’s degree is definitely needed.
 However, what if you currently have little or no college?
 It would seem the goal is fairly obvious: obtain a bachelor’s degree.
 However, have you really examined the goal in enough detail?
 Now, take a look at the goal from the SMART perspective.